-This Draft Housing Strategy and Interim HNDA has also had regard to all policy directions and ministerial guidelines, including 'Section 28' Guidelines.
+This Housing Strategy and HNDA has also had regard to all policy directions and ministerial guidelines, including 'Section 28' Guidelines.
 These are Guidelines issued by the DHPLG Section 28 of the Planning and Development Act 200 (as amended) to which planning authorities must have regard in carrying out their functions under the Act.
+It is noted that new guidance (not section 28 guidelines) has been issued in relation to the preparation of the HNDA along with an accompanying ministerial circular.